nan-yu/config-sync-hierarchical-mode-example/config/README.md

-# Config Structure
+# Structure of a hierarchical root repository

-The directory demonstrates how to use the Config Sync hierarchical mode to config a Kubernetes cluster shared by two different teams, `team-1` and `team-2`.
+The directory demonstrates how to use a Config Sync hierarchical root repository to config a Kubernetes cluster shared by two different teams, `team-1` and `team-2`.
 - Each team has its own Kubernetes namespace, Kubernetes service account, resoure quotas, network policies, rolebindings.
 - The cluster admin sets up a policy in `namespaces/limit-range.yaml` to constrain resource allocations (to Pods or Containers) in both namespaces.
-- The cluster admin also sets up a PodSecurityPolicy to prevent both teams running privileged pods.
+- The cluster admin also sets up ClusterRoles and ClusterRoleBinidngs.

+A valid Config Sync hierarchical root repository must include three subdirectories: `cluster/`, `namespaces/`, and `system/`.

-The `cluster/` directory contains configs that apply to entire clusters (such as PodSecurityPolicy, ClusterRole, ClusterRoleBinding), rather than to namespaces.
+The `cluster/` directory contains configs that apply to entire clusters (such as ClusterRole, ClusterRoleBinding), rather than to namespaces.

 The `namespaces/` directory contains configs for the namespace objects and the namespace-scoped objects.